SimpleGitVersion/CodeCake/README.md

 {
     public Build()
     {
-        // The static ICakeContext Cake variable is always available Cake.Log.Verbosity = Verbosity.Diagnostic;
+        // The Cake property has all Cake properties, tools and extension methods on it Cake.Log.Verbosity = Verbosity.Diagnostic;

         var binDir = Cake.Directory("bin");